Manavi789/GRIP-TASK-1-/README.md

 Data is given in csv file with 2 columns.<br />

 ### Requirements :<br />
-To run this code u will have to install :<br />
-python 3.9.7 <br />
+To run this code u will have to install - python 3.9.7 <br />

 ### Python Libraries required : <br />